PUBLICATIONS: Reports / Studies

 NOV 13, 2012 Study Findings -- MetLife Mature Market Institute®

 2012 MetLife Mature Market Study of Long Term Care Costs

-The MetLife Mature Market Institute® has released its annual national survey of charges for adult day services, home care, nursing homes and assisted living.
+The MetLife Mature Market Institute® has released the 2012 MetLife Mature Market Study of Long Term Care Costs, its annual national survey of charges for adult day services, home care, nursing homes and assisted living.
 The study found that the national average daily rate for adult day services is $70, unchanged from 2011 after being $67 in 2009 and 2010.
 The median daily rate for adult day services rate nationally remained at $65.

 Home health aide rates were unchanged at $21, although homemaker rates increased by 5.3% to $20 per hour from $19 per hour in 2011.
 National average rates for a private nursing home room increased 3.8% to $248 daily from $239 daily in 2011.
 Assisted living base rates rose by 2.1% to $3,550 monthly from $3,477 in 2011.

 OCT 12, 2012 -- AARP Public Policy Institute